The Early Birds Get the Bites While Ice Fishing in Sodus Bay

 Perch and Bluegill

-Just south of LeRoy Island is another early-ice haven, especially for perch and bluegills.
-Straight out from Connelly’s Cove Restaurant, anglers will find tons of these fine pan-tasting fish.
-The water is four to five feet deep, and if you dangle a chartreuse teardrop jig at the bottom, you’ll connect.
-Try a spike on the end of the jig, then switch to perch eyes.
+Just south of LeRoy Island lies another early-ice haven, particularly for perch and bluegills.
+Anglers can find abundant panfish straight out from Connelly’s Cove Restaurant in waters just four to five feet deep.
+Dangle a chartreuse teardrop jig near the bottom to increase your chances of a bite.
+Adding a spike to the end of the jig or switching to perch eyes can enhance your success.

 Learning from Past Ice Fishing in Sodus Bay Seasons